Canada v Mexico (2022 FIFA World Cup qualification): Background

 Canada and Mexico had faced each other twice before in 2021.
 Mexico was able to beat Canada 2–1 in the 2021 CONCACAF Gold Cup semi-finals, defeating them with a winning goal in the 90+9th minute of the match scored by Héctor Herrera.
 Mexico had also hosted Canada earlier in October for a World Cup qualifying match which ended in a 1–1 draw at the Estadio Azteca.
-Mexico were in second place of the group, tied with first place USA with fourteen points, while Canada trailed by one point in third place.
+Mexico were in second place of the group, tied with first place U.S. with fourteen points, while Canada trailed by one point in third place.
 Both teams had the opportunity to rise to the top of the group if they could come away with a win.